What regression testing challenges exist on the UI level?August 20, 2016

 What regression testing challenges do you typically face when automating UI tests?
 And more importantly, how do you overcome these challenges?
 This post sums up our experience of dealing with UI regression testing and its pitfalls.
 But there’s one more question to ask before we can proceed: do you automate UI test in the first place?

-Quality control is an important part of product development process.
+I’m sure you know that quality control is inseparable from product development process.
 Some good amount of time and resources should be invested into it.
-New UI functionality must be covered by tests as soon as it is ready.
-And it is not enough to verify it once: each time an important changes are introduced, the UI regression testing phase must follow.
+New UI functionality must be covered with tests as soon as it is ready.
+And it is not enough to verify it once: each time an important change is introduced, the UI regression testing phase must follow.

+Now, when it comes to catching UI bugs, a surprisingly large number of companies never move past manual regression testing.
+While not bad in itself, this approach has a major flaw.
 Manual UI regression testing tends to take more and more of the project time.
-A common solution for a big project is to automate this process.
+An obvious solution for a big project is to automate this process.
 However, the UI regression testing automation, with all the benefits it brings, comes at a price.

 Firstly, you need to invest into the automation in order to reap benefits later.
 And it could take a long time at the initial stage.
-The fact is, you need to spend resources to set up a framework such as Selenium, to build the tests (which should also be tested themselves) and to run them properly and return useful data.
-These resources could be spent to speed up manual visual regression testing instead.
+The fact is, you need to spend resources to set up a framework such as Selenium, build tests (which should also be tested themselves).
+We’re talking about a lot of programmers’ time that could be spent on the development of features.